cbalhaus/MLP-lite/README.md

 sims.
 Note that I've not extensively tested any of this stuff yet.
 It's not a huge improvement, but when you have dozens of the things, every little bit helps.
 And then I added more features.  lol

-Note that some of the OpenSim functions used are what OpenSim classes as "high threat level".
-More about that below.
-This means that these scripts wont work without some tweaking of your grid / sims configuration.
-This has only been tested in my hacked up version of OpenSim 0.8.2, which removes a lot of the insane threat levels and script delays, so anything I say about speed improvements might not apply.
-I did at least remove script delays in both LL and OS functions.
-If nothing works for you, this is likely why, and you should go back to the old scripts.
-Test it first before upgrading anything that's not full perm.

 Based on the original MLP - MULTI-LOVE-POSE V1.2 - Copyright (c) 2006, by
 Miffy Fluffy (BSD License).
 This code has bounced around Second Life and